port-labs/port-docs/docs/software-catalog/widgets/embedded-url/authentication.md

 ## Authentication Code flow + PKCE

-preceding: The widget will generate a PKCE. (`code_challnage` & `code_verifier`)
+1. The widget will generate a PKCE `code_verifier` & `code_challange`

-1. The widget URL is set to the `authorizationUrl` along with the `clientId` and the generated `code_challange`.
+2. The widget URL is set to the `authorizationUrl` along with the `clientId` and the generated `code_challange`.
-2. The widget will then be redirected to the SSO sign-in page.
+3. The widget will then be redirected to the SSO sign-in page.
-3. The user will sign in using the SSO.
+4. The user will sign in using the SSO.
 (If the user is already signed in to the SSO, this step will happen automatically)
-4. The SSO sign-in page will redirect the widget back to https://app.getport.io with the authorization code as a URL hash parameter.
+5. The SSO sign-in page will redirect the widget back to https://app.getport.io with the authorization `code` as a URL hash parameter.
-5. The widget will send the `code`, `clientId` and the `code_verifier` to the `tokenURL`, and retrieve the access token from the response.
+6. The widget will send the `code`, `clientId` and the `code_verifier` to the `tokenURL`.
+7. The SSO will validate the PKCE code.
+8. A response will come back with an access token.
-6. The widget will pass the access token as a query parameter `auth_token={accessToken}` to the URL specified in the property value.
+9. The widget will pass the access token as a query parameter `auth_token={accessToken}` to the URL specified in the property value.
+10. Your page should be displayed now!

 ![AuthorizationCodeFlow.png](../../../../static/img/software-catalog/widgets/embedded-url/AuthorizationCodeFlow.png)